 - Show team connections to the area (education, background, history)

-- Display projects that align with local building types and scales
+- Display projects that correspond with local building types and scales

 - Make it immediately clear you’re serious about serving that market